la2050/archive/_projects/2016/open-sourced-smart-city-collaborative.md

 project_impact: >-
   ["Access to free wifi","Government responsiveness to residents’ needs","Travel time to work","Public transit riders"]
+project_proposal_impact:
+  - Access to free wifi
+  - Government responsiveness to residents’ needs
+  - Travel time to work
+  - Public transit riders
+project_proposal_description: >-
+  The City of West Hollywood will soon release an RFP for a Smart City Strategic Plan.
+The plan will aim to solve a number of questions regarding project priorities, funding options, implementation strategy, citizen privacy concerns, and technology best practices.
+The LA2050 Grant would allow this strategic plan to be open-sourced and serve as a model for other cities, especially small cities, throughout the County, through development of an interactive website and toolkit for other cities.
+project_areas:
+  - Westside
+  - County of Los Angeles
+  - City of West Hollywood
 project_proposal_best_place: >-
   The Open Sourced Smart City Collaborative, led by the City of West Hollywood, would build off the forthcoming West Hollywood Smart City Strategic Plan and